KittyGiraudel/sass-guidelines/index.md

+## Scoping

+Variable scoping in Sass has changed over the years.
+Until fairly recently, all variables declarations were global, no matter where.
+Since version 3.4, Sass now properly tackles the concept of scopes and local variables.

+Actually, it is not really that Sass has different scopes.
+Indeed, the docs talk about *global variable shadowing*.
+When declaring a variable that already exists on the global scope in an inner scope (selector, function, mixin...), the local variable is said to be *shadowing* the global one.
+Basically, it overrides it just for the local scope.

+{% highlight scss %}
+// Initialize a global variable at root level.
+// In this case, the `!global` flag is optional.
+$variable: "initial value" !global;

+// Create a mixin that overrides that global variable.
+@mixin global-variable-overriding {
+  $variable: "mixin value" !global;
+}

+.local-scope {
+  // Create a local variable that shadows the global one.
+  $variable: "local value";

+  // Include the mixin: it overrides the global variable.
+  @include global-variable-overriding;

+  // Print the variable's value.
+  // It is the **local** one, since it shadows the global one.
+  content: $variable;
+}

+// Print the variable in another selector that does no shadowing.
+// It is the **global** one, as expected.
+.other-local-scope {
+  content: $variable;
+}
+{% endhiglight %}

 ## `!default` flag

 When building a library, a framework, a grid system or any piece of Sass that is intended to be distributed and used by external developers, all configuration variables should be defined with the `!default` flag so they can be overwritten.